kwanwan/WorkBetter/README.md

 ## Demo Introduction

-This repository contains the code for the WorkBetter application demo.
+This repository contains the script for the WorkBetter application demo.
 This demo will walk you through the process of developing an application in a containerised CI/CD pipeline and deploying it to a Kubernetes cluster running on Oracle Cloud Infrastructure.

 You will take on the role of a developer, responsible for configuring the automated build and deploy process that involve details about the application itself.
 To containerise and automate the building and deploying of this application you will make use of Wercker Pipelines, Oracle Container Registry, and Oracle Cloud Infrastrastructure.
 The Kubernetes infrastructure will be configured and provisioned through Terraform Installer.